vigneshuvi/SwiftCSVExport/README.md

 //Set the directory in which the csv files will be written CSVExport.export.directory = "/Library/XXX-folder-name-XXX" //default is the standard exporting directory for each platform.

+// Able to set strict validation while create a new CSV file.
+CSVExport.export.enableStrictValidation = true

 ```